Frozen Funds Charitable Trust

 To view resources on the intellectual disabilities sector that have been partially or fully funded by the Trust, please visit The Donald Beasley Institute, Publications, Frozen Funds

 To view resources on the mental health sector that have been partially or fully funded by the Trust, please visit the Mental Health Foundation of New Zealand, Media, Information Hub.
-Type "Frozen" into the search field, this will bring up a list of the resources.
+Please type Frozen into the search field.
+This will bring up the Frozen Funds library resources.

 Inquiries about unclaimed interest money